A complete list of requirements for residencies can be found in the Residency training brochure. In brief, an applicant should:

 - be licensed to practice veterinary medicine and surgery in the countries of the European Community of the European Free Trade Association, unless relieved of this obligation by the Board;

 - have a satisfactory moral and ethical standard in the profession.
 Evidence of personal or legal misconduct, such as misrepresentation or convicted felony, may be sufficient reason to reject an application;

 - by the time of the certifying examination, have devoted at least forty-eight (48) months after the date of graduation from veterinary school, to specific education, training, and practice in veterinary pharmacology and toxicology

 This 4-year period should usually be divided as follows:

 - an internship of at least one (1) and in some instances two (2) years, plus

 - a residency (standard or alternative) of at least three (3) years.

-After successful completion of an internship, the applicant needs to complete this candidate enrol form for standard residency training and submit this form to the Credentials Committee.
+After successful completion of an internship, the applicant needs to complete the Resident Application From and submit this form to the Credentials Committee.